rubiety/flight_leverage/source/blog/DRAFT-2014-03-17-how-to-book-multiple-connections-on-united.markdown

 effectively circumventing searching for this particular routing (and failing) on United.com.

-Now, the above example effectively filters the connection to only those *airports8, but doesn't restrict on airline at all.
+Now, the above example effectively filters the connection to only those airports, but doesn't restrict on airline at all.
 In the above example, that very well may show American Airlines flights even if you intended on searching only United routings.